gottacatchenall/ms_data_schema_macroecology/manuscript.md

 is always easier than building a new one, while not altering the behaviour of the original standard.
 Defining using software to enable "living standards" (a la GDAL) enables this extendability, and makes standards more flexible.
-Further, this is best enabled when this development is democratic and open source.
+Further, this is best enabled when the evolution of a standard is democratic and open source.

 # Using `Julia` to define living data standards

 Why has standardization proven difficult in ecology?
 The are no fixed set of variables used in ecological studies, and there are good reasons to use different formats to represent the same data depending on context.
-The EML format has been proposed [@Jones2019EcoMet] to solve this problem, yet for the reasons explored in the previous section, standardization through file-format faces challenges when faced with the variability of macroecological data.
+The EML format has been proposed [@Jones2019EcoMet] to solve this problem, yet for the reasons explored in the previous section, standardization through file-format faces challenges when faced data that is highly variable in form and format, as is the case in macroecology.

-We propose defining a living standard for ecological data within the `Julia` programming language. `Julia` learns the lessons of object-oriented languages, and enables building hierarchies of abstract and concrete types without the heavyhanded type syntax of lower level objected-oriented languages.
+Here we propose defining a living standard for ecological data within the `Julia` programming language. `Julia` adopts design patterns from object-oriented languages, and enables building hierarchies of abstract and concrete types without the heavyhanded type syntax of lower level objected-oriented languages.
 How do we define a standard using this type system?
-Different distinct category of information (e.g. location, species, environmental variables, and so on) is a subtype of a corresponding abstract supertype (e.g. `AbstractLocation`, `AbstractSpecies`, `AbstractEnvironmentalVariable`).
-Then, we define concrete types for each of the different ways you can represent a given information (@fig:concept).
+Each distinct category of information (e.g. location, species, environmental variables, and so on) is a has a corresponding abstract type (e.g. `AbstractLocation`, `AbstractSpecies`, `AbstractEnvironmentalVariable`).
+Then, we define concrete types for each of the different ways you can represent a given category of information (@fig:concept).

 ![An illustration of how the Julia type system enables standardization of data while allowing for flexibility for the input data format.](./figures/concept.png){#fig:concept}